 These cryptos are available with leverage from 1:2-1:20 depending on the Plus500 branch you are signed up to.

-The collection of cryptocurrencies Pepperstone offer is quite broad but not as diverse a Plus500 offer.
-Cryptos include Bitcoin, Bitcoin Cash, Ethereum, Dash, Litecoin.
+The collection of cryptocurrencies Pepperstone offer is also broad and includes Bitcoin, Bitcoin Cash, Ethereum, Dash, Litecoin.

 All Cryptos are available with leverage of 1:20 under FSA regulation or 2:1 under ASIC or CySEC.

-Note: Under new FCA guidlines, UK traders are no longer able to trade cryptocurrencies.
+Note: Under new FCA guidelines, UK traders are no longer able to trade cryptocurrencies.

 Plus500, when compared with Pepperstone, offer a larger range of CFDs.
 If you are looking for a broker that offers a great range of different trading options then we recommend Plus500.